 How 24,000 Secrets Ended Up in MCP Configurations

-In early 2026, researchers scanning public MCP configurations found over 24,000 exposed secrets: API keys, database credentials, OAuth tokens, cloud provider keys.
-Not from a single breach.
-Not from a vulnerability in the MCP protocol itself.
-From configuration files that engineers wrote, committed, and deployed without thinking much about what was in them.
+That’s probably the most honest summary of why researchers scanning public MCP configurations in early 2026 found over 24,000 exposed secrets — API keys, database credentials, OAuth tokens, cloud provider keys.
+Not from a protocol vulnerability.
+Not from a sophisticated attack.
+From engineers doing exactly what I did, at scale, across thousands of repos.

 MCP (Model Context Protocol) servers are configured with JSON files that tell the client what tools are available and how to connect to them.
-A typical configuration for a database tool might look like this:
+A typical configuration for a database tool looks like this:

 {